Raj of Sarawak: Later years

-Brooke in 1847, acting as HM Commissioner and British Consul to the Sultan and Independent Chiefs of Borneo negotiated the 1847 Treaty of Friendship and Commerce.
-One of the articles agreed to, prevented the Sultanate from engaging in any concession treaty with other foreign powers especially after the visit of in 1845.
-American policy at the time however made no intention to establish any solid presence in Asia and the Pacific.
-By 1850, the United States recognised the status of Brooke's raj as an independent state.
-Sultan Omar Ali Saifuddin II died in 1852 and he was succeeded by Mumin, which already proved a success in Brooke's efforts to establish a pro-British government in Brunei.
-The new Sultan then ceded the Saribas and Skrang districts, which later became the Second Division, to Brooke in 1853 due to conflict with pirates.
+In 1847, acting as HM Commissioner and British Consul to the Sultan and Independent Chiefs of Borneo, Brooke negotiated the Treaty of Friendship and Commerce.
+One of its articles prevented the sultanate from engaging in any concession treaty with other foreign powers, especially after the visit of in 1845.
+But the United States at the time had no intention to establish any solid presence in Asia and the Pacific.
+By 1850, the US recognised Brooke's raj as an independent state.
+Sultan Omar Ali Saifuddin II died in 1852 and was succeeded by Mumin, a success in Brooke's efforts to establish a pro-British government in Brunei.
+In 1852, the new Sultan ceded the Saribas and Skrang districts, which later became the Second Division, to Brooke due to conflict with pirates.

-Three major rebellions led by Rentap (1853), Liu Shan Bang (1857) and Syarif Masahor (1860) shook the Rajah's administration which, together with the stagnant economic conditions at the time, caused Brooke to be plagued by debt.
-He was driven into planning to cede Sarawak to the British to settle his debt; while the idea was supported by some of Britain's members of parliament and businessmen, it was rejected by Prime Minister Lord Derby who feared that the introduction of a British taxation system would shock the population more than exercising their own system under the Rajahs.
-There were also concerns about its financial viability and probable drain on the Exchequer.
-Brooke then thought to sell his kingdom to Belgium, France, Russia or to Brunei again, or to other European powers rather than to the neighbouring Dutch who were ready to retake Sarawak.
-Brooke's intention had already been decried by neighbouring British governors such as Labuan Governor Hennessy who, while respecting the Rajah, considered Sarawak a mere vassal state of Brunei.
+Three major rebellions led by Rentap (1853), Liu Shan Bang (1857) and Syarif Masahor (1860) shook the Rajah's administration.
+Together with the stagnant economic conditions, the rebellions put Brooke into severe debt.
+He was driven to plan to cede Sarawak to the British to settle his debt; some of Britain's members of parliament and businessmen supported the idea, but Prime Minister Lord Derby rejected it, fearing that introducing a British taxation system would shock the population more than exercising their own system under the Rajahs.
+There was also concern about its financial viability and probable drain on the Exchequer.
+Brooke then thought to sell his kingdom to Belgium, France, Russia, Brunei again, or to other European powers rather than to the neighbouring Dutch, who were ready to retake Sarawak.
+Brooke's intention had already been decried by neighbouring British governors such as Labuan Governor Hennessy, who, while respecting the Rajah, considered Sarawak a mere vassal state of Brunei.